Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Artificer Specialist Feature (Level 5)

+*5th-level artificer feature*

-At 5th level, you gain a feature granted by your Artificer Specialist choice.
+You gain a feature granted by your Artificer Specialist choice.

 ### Tool Expertise (Level 6)

+*6th-level artificer feature*

-Starting at 6th level, your proficiency bonus is doubled for any ability check you make that uses your proficiency with a tool.
+Your proficiency bonus is now doubled for any ability check you make that uses your proficiency with a tool.

 ### Flash of Genius (Level 7)

+*7th-level artificer feature*

-Starting at 7th level, you gain the ability to come up with solutions under pressure.
+You've gained the ability to come up with solutions under pressure.
 When you or another creature you can see within 30 feet of you makes an ability check or a saving throw, you can use your reaction to add your Intelligence modifier to the roll.

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses when you finish a long rest.

 ### Ability Score Improvement (Level 8)

+*8th-level artificer feature*

 When you reach 8th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.